 Listen to Dr. Moses explain when men should start thinking about getting screened.
 Watch the video below.

-Dr. Moses' final advice to men: Get screened.
+Final advice from Dr. Moses to men: Get screened.